LaurePiechaczyk/project4-code-institute-django/README.md

 <h3 align="center"><img src="static/images/readme/Dashboard-pic.png"></h3>

 - ### Add edit delete

+#### Add nouns
+It is expected that a user will want to enter many nouns.
+Therefore, when a noun is created, the user remains on the Add noun page and can enter many nouns in a row.
+A return to dashboard button is present so that the user can return to the dashboard easily .
 <h3 align="center"><img src="static/images/readme/add-nouns.png"></h3>

+#### Add Item
+It is expected that the user will not want to add many new tasks in a row.
+Therefore, when a ToDo item is added, the user is redirected to the dashboard with the Todo list open.
+This way, the user can see all ToDo items and get an overview of them.

 - ### Footer
 The footer was kept simple, with a sentence and an email address for contact.
 Since no social media was created for this project, no links were added.
 The email address is real and I would receive inquiries.